The Care Economy

 The care economy is the answer!

 The care economy is the sector of the economy that is both acknowledged and unacknowledged by the GDP, and which involves the provision of care services for individuals, including children, the elderly, and those with disabilities or chronic illnesses.
 It encompasses both paid and unpaid activities, such as professional healthcare services, childcare, eldercare, and the informal care provided by family members at home.
-The care economy is essential for not only supporting the well-being and health of all sectors of the population, but also plays a vital role in more effective policy-making
+The care economy is essential for not only supporting the well-being and health of all sectors of the population, but also plays a vital role in more effective policy-making.

 How do we establish the care economy?

-The very first step in establishing a recognized care economy is in conducting what is called Time-Use Surveys (TUS).
+The second first step in establishing a recognized care economy is in conducting what is called Time-Use Surveys (TUS).
 TUS are tools that track how people spend their time during a typical day.
 They help to understand patterns in daily activities, such as work, leisure, caregiving, or household chores.

 When we have this information, it helps us quantify the economic value of these often-unseen and unrecorded activities by incorporating this value into what is called a "satellite account".
 A satellite account is a special type of accounting that provides additional information about a specific economic sector, separate from the main national accounts.
 This helps in recognizing and understanding the true importance of care work in the overall economy, which is often undervalued or overlooked in traditional economic analyses.

 This recognition and quantification of care work is an essential step in acknowledging care-work and the care economy at large.
+Both the certification and quantification (TUS) of care work is what establishes the foundation of the care economy.

 Why are we doing this?